octobercms/docs/2.x/cms/components.md

 > **Note**: Not all components support passing variables when rendering.

-<a name="customizing-default-markup"></a>
 ## Customizing Default Markup

 The markup provided by components is generally intended as a usage example for the Component.
 In some cases you may wish to modify the appearance and output of a component.
-[Moving the default markup to a theme partial](#moving-default-markup) is suitable to completely overhaul a component.
-[Overriding the component partials](#overriding-partials) is useful for cherry picking areas to customize.
+[Moving the default markup to a theme partial](#moving-default-markup-to-a-partial) is suitable to completely overhaul a component.
+[Overriding the component partials](#overriding-component-partials) is useful for cherry picking areas to customize.

-<a name="moving-default-markup"></a>
 ### Moving Default Markup to a Partial

 Each component can have an entry point partial called **default.htm** that is rendered when the `{% component %}` tag is called, in the following example we will assume the component is called **blogPost**.